It’s OK. We don’t understand your job either.

-Certain smaller projects, such as bathroom remodels, do not require an architect and may be best handled with an interior designer or direct coordination with a contractor.
+Certain smaller projects, such as bathroom remodels and interior facelifts, do not require an architect and may be best handled with an interior designer or direct coordination with a contractor.
 Projects that involve large renovations, additions, and new construction typically require an architect.
 We’ll be glad to determine your specific needs.

 What are typical architectural fees?